 One final consideration of key importance is that of cultural, ethnic, and tribal names.
-Consider the cultural and ethic group names Visigoth, Celt, Hun, and Gypsy (erroneous though it may be).
+Consider the cultural and ethic group names Visigoth, Celt, and Hun.
 Visigoths are not from the land of Visigoth any more than Celts are from the land of Celtica or Huns from the land of Hun.
 These peoples (the Goths, Celts, Huns, etc), were not part of a single unifying nation, nor did they have a single unifying language.
 They did, however, have a shared or common cultural identity, originated from a common region, and had a common language basis.
 Apart from all other considerations, the final decision on whether or not to capitalize the name of a fantasy race or species comes down to this question: “Can the people of the race/species be identify as having a common cultural heritage, language, religion (or set of beliefs), or general ideology, that uniquely distinguishing them as a group?”
 If the answer is yes, their name should be capitalized as it is with Visigoth or Celt.
 If the answer is no, then they are not a distinct cultural group and their name should be lower cased.
 This is why elf, in general fantasy terms as well as in mythology, is lower cased, while Elf is capitalized in fantasy works such as Lord of the Rings where the Elves do have a common cultural heritage.

 Where does this conclusion leave us?
 Unfortunately, I still cannot say with absolute certainty when to capitalize a fantasy race name.
 But I can at least provide the guidelines that can be followed in determining whether a given race name should or should not be capitalized.
 Here are those guidelines.